tommyrharper/mission-ctrl/README.md

 | API testing frameworks       | Mocha, Chai, Sinon |
 | Code Coverage                | Jest               |

+## Back-end

+The back-end runs using Node.js.

+You can find our [backend API repository here](https://github.com/hturnbull93/mission-ctrl-api-node).

 ## How to install and run the project locally

 First clone this repository to your local machine, then from your terminal run: